driftdev/fusecache-go/README.md

 }
 ```

-Here's a basic examples of how to use ResiliCache TypedCache.
+Here's a basic examples of how to use BastionCache TypedCache.
 This leverages Go generics to enforce type safety, ensuring that only
 specified types are stored and retried.